Risk Management

 - Risk Management

-The following terms are included in the tables for “1.
-Main external risks” and “2.
-Main internal risks.”
+The following terms are used in the tables for “1.
+Main External Risks” and “2.
+Main Internal Risks.”

 Risk details and impacts

-Specific information about the risk and assumed impacts on the Group’s businesses if the risk materializes
+Specific details of each risk and the principal impacts expected on the Group’s businesses if the risk materializes

-Opportunities: The impacts of the risk include opportunities for the Group’s businesses
+Opportunities: Potential opportunities for the Group’s businesses among the identified impacts

-Threats: The impacts of the risk include threats to the Group’s businesses
+Threats: Potential threats to the Group’s businesses among the identified impacts

 Climate change and other changes in the global environment*